yclas/documentation/customize-yclas-themes.md

     Theme::$parent_theme = 'kamaleon';

 <br>
-Note that child themes only work with premium themes because they use the same license as the premium theme, if you don't have a premium theme yet get it now with a **[small fee of 3.49$ a month](https://yclas.com/self-hosted.html)**
+Note that child themes only work with the PRO version because they use the same license , if you don't have a PRO license yet get it now **[here](https://yclas.com/self-hosted.html)**